 Laura received her Masters of Public Health from New York Medical College.

-Study Coordinator: Nancy Chaffin, C.C.R.C.
+Regulatory Specialist/Coordinator: Nancy Chaffin, C.C.R.C.

 Bio: Nancy has been working in clinical research since 2004.
 Nancy joined the clinical research team of Borland Groover Clinic in 2011.
 Her research experience included studies in Crohn’s Disease, Ulcerative Colitis, Pancreatitis, Clostridium difficile, and Hepatitis and HIV.
 She currently works as a clinical research coordinator on Phase II - Phase IV trials.
 Nancy is certified in BLS, IATA trained, and CITI trained in GCP & ICH.
 Her professional affiliation includes the Association of Clinical Research Professionals.

 Nancy received her Associate of Arts in Dietetics from Long Beach City College.

 Study Coordinator: Marc Lojacono, C.C.R.P.

 Bio: Marc has been working in clinical research since 1999.
 Marc joined the Borland Groover clinic in -2014.
 His research experience includes studies in Hepatitis C, Crohn’s Disease, Ulcerative Colitis, Stroke, Parkinson’s, Epilepsy, Multiple Sclerosis, Chronic Inflammatory Demyelinating Polyradiculoneuropathy (CIDP), Restless leg syndrome, Bipolar, Breast Cancer, Hidradenitis Suppurativa, and Psoriasis.
 He currently works as a clinical research coordinator on Phase II - Phase IV trials.
 Marc is certified in BLS, IATA trained, and CITI trained in GCP & ICH.
 His professional affiliation includes the Society of Clinical Research Associates’ Certification.